pointyfar/pointybubl/README.md

 ### Configure hero image

 You can choose to feature a hero image on the home page by adding the path to the image.
-Specifying `bgislight` sets the corresponding contrasting font color for the text.
+Specifying `bgislight` sets the corresponding contrasting font color for the text, i.e. `true` means dark font color will be used.

 ```toml
 [params.hero]